-SHKO an official sponsor of the MHA
+SHKO demonstration at the MHA

 A completed Muskoka Kachelofen glazed in Caramel.